temporalio/temporal-learning/docs/getting_started/java/dev_environment/index.md

 ![Temporal Java SDK](/img/sdk_banners/banner_java.png)

 Before engaging with the Java SDK tutorials and building Temporal applications, confirm you have all the required components.
+The following sections help you locate and install each piece of this project.

-You'll need a Java Development Kit (JDK) and the Temporal Java SDK.
-You'll also establish and run a Temporal Cluster--a group of services that provides Temporal Platform features.
-The following sections help you locate each required piece.
+You'll need a [Java Development Kit](https://www.oracle.com/java/technologies/downloads/) (JDK), a build system  (like [IntelliJ](https://www.jetbrains.com/idea/)) or stand-alone build tool (like [Apache Maven](https://maven.apache.org)), and the [Temporal Java SDK](https://github.com/temporalio/sdk-java).
+You'll use these along with a Temporal Cluster--a group of services that provides Temporal Platform features--to create and explore how Java and Temporal work together.

 ## Get the Java JDK